Batman (1966 film): Television

 ABC, the network which previously aired the Batman television series, first broadcast the film on the July 5, 1971, edition of The ABC Sunday Night Movie; the film was quickly rebroadcast on ABC September 5 of that year.

 Home media

-The film debuted on home video via formats VHS and Betamax release in 1985 by Playhouse Video, then apparently re-released (after a Blockbuster Video executive asked why it wouldn't be repackaged on the heels of the successful Batman film of 1989) in 1989 by CBS/Fox Video, and in 1994 by Fox Video.
+The film debuted on home video via formats VHS and Betamax release in 1985 by Playhouse Video, then apparently re-released (after a Blockbuster Video executive asked why it would not be repackaged on the heels of the successful Batman film of 1989) in 1989 by CBS/Fox Video, and in 1994 by Fox Video.

-The film was released on DVD in 2001, and re-released July 1, 2008, on DVD and on Blu-ray by 20th Century Fox Home Entertainment.
+The film was released on DVD in 2001, and re-released on July 1, 2008, on DVD and on Blu-ray by 20th Century Fox Home Entertainment.